k2view-academy/K2View-Academy/articles/09_translations/06_mtables_overview.md

 </table>

-When MTables are created in the FabricDB, they are created under a separate schema called **mtable**.

-The MTable is created only on a node where the **FABRICDB_MTABLE_LIMIT** parameter has been updated.
-In order to distribute the MTable's data to all nodes, use the ```SET CLUSTER_DISTRIBUTE_AFFINITY = ALL``` command.
+The MTables are created in the FabricDB when the **FABRICDB_MTABLE_LIMIT** parameter is updated to 0 or greater than 0.
+They are created under a separate schema called **mtable** on one node only, after the node's restart.
+Also in this case, if the MTable is created (or updated) dynamically at run-time by using a MTableLoad Actor, use the ```SET CLUSTER_DISTRIBUTE_AFFINITY = ALL``` command to distribute the MTable's data to all nodes.

 <web>